-- Ensuring a broad and balanced curriculum is in place schools to promote the spiritual, moral, social and cultural development of pupils. - Assessing the risk of pupils being drawn into extremist views. - Ensuring safeguarding arrangements by working in partnership with local authorities, police and communities. - Training staff to provide them with the knowledge and ability to identify pupils at risk. - Keeping pupils safe online, using effective filtering and usage policies
+- Ensuring a broad and balanced curriculum is in place schools to promote the spiritual, moral, social and cultural development of pupils. - Assessing the risk of pupils being drawn into extremist views. - Ensuring safeguarding arrangements by working in partnership with local authorities, police and communities. - Training staff to provide them with the knowledge and ability to identify pupils at risk.

-Safeguarding children from all risks of harm is an important part of an academy's work and protecting them from extremism is one aspect of that.
+• Keeping pupils safe online, using effective filtering and usage policies Prevent Extremism and Radicalisation Policy Page 3 of 25 Safeguarding children from all risks of harm is an important part of an academy's work and protecting them from extremism is one aspect of that.